vigilion/vigilion-rails/README.md

-# Vigilion
+# Vigilion Rails
 Rails engine for Vigilion - Virus Scanning Service

 ## Getting started

-You can add it to your Gemfile with:
+You can add Vigilion Rails to your Gemfile with:

 ```ruby
 gem 'vigilion-rails'